 Janine loves the impact Steps has on the lives of babies born with clubfoot.
 Her passion and kindness drive her work, and she feels very lucky to be in a position to help improve lives.

-Janine is actively involved in diversifying Steps’ income stream while serving our beneficiaries.
+Janine works on ideas to diversify Steps’ income stream while serving our beneficiaries.
 The clubfoot brace, an essential part of Ponseti treatment is listed on the World Health Organisation top 50 list of Priority Assistive Products.
 The clubfoot brace is ‘..an absolute necessity to maintain or improve an individual’s functioning and which need to be available at a price the community/state can afford.’

-Janine identifies stakeholders, manages the sourcing, distribution and funding of the essential clubfoot braces, contributes to increasing awareness, providing training, knowledge, equipment, and support to the affected children, their families, and the medical community working to treat clubfoot.
+Janine identifies stakeholders, manages the sourcing and funding of the essential clubfoot braces, contributes to increasing awareness, providing training, knowledge, equipment, and support to the affected children, their families, and the medical community working to treat clubfoot.

 Luke has been part of the Steps team since February 2016.